ibm-cloud-docs/vpc/bs_snapshots_restore.md

 ```
 {: codeblock}

-[New]{: tag-new} If you want to restore a volume from a snapshot of another account, you can use the `source_snapshot_crn` argument to identify the snapshot by its CRN.
+If you want to restore a volume from a snapshot of another account, you can use the `source_snapshot_crn` argument to identify the snapshot by its CRN.

 For more information about the arguments and attributes, see [ibm_is_volume](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_volume){: external}.